 The table below lists all types that may appear as members of headers, header unions, structs, and tuples.
-Note that int means an infinite-precision integer, without a width specified.
+Note that int by itself (i.e. not as part of an int<N> type expression) means an infinite-precision integer, without a width specified.